 Colon Cancer: The Importance of Catching it Early

-Colon cancer is the third leading cause of cancer-related deaths in the United States among men and women.
-More than 90 percent of those diagnosed early (when the cancer is still at a local stage) survive more than five years.
+Colon cancer is a leading cause of cancer-related deaths in the United States among men and women.
+More than 90% of those diagnosed early (when the cancer is still at a local stage) survive more than five years.
 But if the diagnosis happens later, once the cancer has spread, that survival rate drops.
 That’s why it’s so important to do what you can to detect colon cancer early.

-Only 40 percent of cases are caught in the early stages of the disease, and early symptoms are rare.
+Only 40% of cases are caught in the early stages of the disease, and early symptoms are rare.
 The only way to know for sure if there is a problem is to get tested.
-Experts recommend that most people begin annual testing at age 50, but people with increased risk, such as those with a family history of colon cancer or diabetes, are encouraged to speak with their doctor right away.
+Experts recommend that most people begin annual testing at age 50, but people with increased risk, such as those with a family history of colon cancer or diabetes, are encouraged to speak with their doctor earlier.

 As mentioned earlier, you may not experience any symptoms, but you should still keep an eye out for unexplained weight loss, prolonged constipation or diarrhea, unnecessary urges to have a bowel movement, cramping in your lower stomach, a change in the shape of your stools, dark or black stools, rectal bleeding and blood in the stool.
 If any of those occur, see your doctor immediately.

 You can reduce your risk of colon cancer with a few lifestyle changes:

 • Get smart about meat.
 Eat less red meat (beef, pork and lamb) and processed meats (hot dogs and some lunch meats), which have been linked with an increased risk of colon cancer.